 NEON Phenology Data for Understanding our Changing Ecosystems

-Examining how plant phenology changes over time, especially in relation to temperature and heat accumulation, is important in: optimizing when to plant, fertilize, and harvest crops; managing invasive species, like the gypsy moth; predicting human health-related events like the timing and severity of allergies; understanding the timing of ecosystem processes, such as carbon-cycling; and assessing the vulnerability of species and ecological communities to ongoing climate change.

 NEON will continue to collect phenology and air temperature data for the next 30 years, making it possible to monitor ongoing patterns and make predictions for future seasonal changes.
 These predictions can then help us in understanding interactions throughout parts of the food web and ecosystems that may be affected by changing climates.

 Karlee Bradley is a senior mathematics major at St. Edward’s University in Austin, TX.
 During her 8 week internship at NEON, made possible by the Institute of Interdisciplinary Science at St. Edward’s, she worked on creating this blog post after gathering information from NEON scientists while also creating the shiny app embedded in this post.
 Coming in, Karlee only had little previous R experience, but throughout her time with us, she gained the skills in creating interactive data visualizations through shiny with data from the NEON Data Portal.
 With a passion for spreading awareness about various social justice issues she’s learned about, Karlee wanted to create a human connection within this blog post so that readers and users can understand the importance of looking at data to explore our changing ecosystems.